upatel6/cs554_TechArmy_final_project/README.md

 - **_Passport_**: Passport is Express-compatible authentication middleware for Node.js <br>

-- **_FuzzySearch_**:I helps in searching likely relevant to a search argument even when the argument does not exactly correspond to the desired information.<br>
+- **_FuzzySearch_**:It helps in searching likely relevant to a search argument even when the argument does not exactly correspond to the desired information.<br>

 View the [package.json](https://github.com/upatel6/cs554_TechArmy_final_project/blob/main/package.json) to see additional technology used.